Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Dryer Timer

-The dryer timer allows you to set a specified drying time for your clothes.
-It includes a small motor that advances the timer that opens and closes small electrical contacts to control various components of the dryer throughout the cycle.
+Dryer timers include a small motor that advances the timer as it opens and closes small electrical contacts to control different components throughout the cycle.
 If the timer won’t advance or the contacts aren’t functioning properly, this could be preventing your dryer from starting or heating.
+To fix this, replace the dryer timer.

 shop all dryer timers